 Disappointed but not surprised.

 I had already moved to a new studio when I started working on the mix.
-I was up with an impossible challenge of making a song out of tracks from different version.
+I was up with a new challenge of making a song out of tracks from a different version.
 After several attempts, I eventually gave up.

 It was only after the release of my latest album, Nomad Heart,